 In his kitchen in Rawlins Village, known as the island’s breadbasket because of its abundance of fruit and fresh produce, the smell of sweet but punchy Scotch bonnet chilis fills the air as he boils the fiery red peppers down with vinegar, salt, sugar, thyme and garlic.
 “My bottles are filled with love and sunshine.
 I don’t do the final bottling until I think the sauce has matured enough – I am always tasting it, it is just like making wine.
 There’s a point in your memory where you know what something should taste like,” he explains.

 The national dish of Nevis is fried fish and johnny cakes, originally derived from the word “journey”, possibly because the balls of slightly sweet, crisp-fried dough are easily portable.
 Often, johnny cakes will be served at breakfast with stewed saltfish, tomatoes, lettuce and hard-boiled eggs.
 Also beloved is goat water – more like a cross between a soup and a stew – with hints of clove, black pepper, thyme, and Scotch bonnet in the sauce, cooked low and slow until the goat is meltingly soft.
 After only a few mouthfuls, I need a bottle of Carib beer, because goat water, like so many things in Nevis, has a bit of a kick.

-Making up some 40% of the country's population, migrants from India are a huge and colorful influence on its food, festivals, and daily life.
+Making up some 40% of the country's population, people of Indian descent are a huge and colorful influence on Trinidad and Tobago's food, festivals, and daily life.